 A Revitalization Retreat is a 2 – 5 day getaway that allows space and time for rest and revitalization of your spiritual, emotional, intellectual, and creative life.
 Recover intimacy with God, restore your “margin,” take time to pray, meditate, read and study.

-Our Group Retreats allow Church leaders, couples groups, men’s groups, or ladies groups to convene and clarify their Corporate Call (a biblically-based, Spirit-led, well-thought plan incorporating purpose, mission, and vision statements) and / or each member’s individual call.
-We also offer a very effective marriage renewal resource.
+Our Group Retreats allow Church leaders, couples, men’s groups, or ladies groups to convene and clarify their individual, marital, or corporate calling (incorporating purpose, mission, and vision statements).
+We also offer an effective marriage renewal resource.

 What the BMI Oasis OffersThe BMI Oasis is a hosted place of rest for Pastors, Missionaries, and other Christian Leaders.
 We also provide our ministry guests with optional Care Services, such as confidential coaching and life-focusing resources, when they visit.
 The BMI Oasis is a Partner with Life Impact Ministries, which provides hosted retreat centers for Christian workers around the world.